-- The objective of the Compliance function in Swiss Life (Luxembourg) S.A. is: - a conduct in line with compliance with legal and regulatory requirements and other external or internal regulations; - the identification and avoidance of compliance risks, and thus of respective consequences, above all potential impacts on Swiss Life's reputation;

-- a prudent over-all management at all times

-by defining the necessary compliance standards and respective processes for all areas of the Company, supporting both employees and management in the implementation and enforcement thereof.
+The objective of the Compliance function in Swiss Life (Luxembourg) S.A. is:

+- a conduct in line with compliance with legal and regulatory requirements and other external or internal regulations; - the identification and avoidance of compliance risks, and thus of respective consequences, above all potential impacts on Swiss Life's reputation; - a prudent over-all management at all times by defining the necessary compliance standards and respective processes for all areas of the Company, supporting both employees and management in the implementation and enforcement thereof.
 Moreover, the role of the local Compliance function is prescribed to encompass the local regulatory requirements of Solvency II.

 Compliance standards have been developed to implement and enforce material compliance topics, in accordance with the locally applicable legal and regulatory requirements.
 The Compliance function works at every functional level for adherence to the Group Directives System described in section B.1.
 The Business Divisions define the reporting line between the Division Head of Compliance and the local Management while taking into consideration the independence of the function as second line of defence.
 In addition, the Division Head of Compliance has a functional reporting line to the Group Head of Compliance.

 In application of the aforementioned principle, the Company's Compliance function is owned by the Head of Compliance.
-The local Head of Compliance is at the same time the Head of Compliance of the Business Division.
 This function, since its creation on 1 May 2015, is geared towards five different pillars for which the department is responsible for performing following tasks:

-- -Compliance with the regulation against money laundering and the financing of terrorism, - Qualitative risk management (including the management of the Internal Control System), - Compliance Audits & Controls, - Regulatory Compliance including tax reporting activities (FATCA/CRS), - -Special Investments in the context of the Global Private Wealth Solutions business (private equity investments).
+- Compliance with the regulation against money laundering and the financing of terrorism, - Qualitative risk management (including the management of the Internal Control System), - Compliance Audits & Controls, - Regulatory Compliance including tax reporting activities (FATCA/CRS), - Special Investments in the context of the Global Private Wealth Solutions business (private equity investments).